slidevjs/slidev/docs/builtin/components.md

 Insert a Table Of Content.

-If you want a slide to not appear in the `<Toc>` component, you can use in the front matter block of the slide:
+If you want a slide to not appear in the `<Toc>` component, you can use the `hideInToc` option in the frontmatter of the slide:

 ```yml
 ---